Dining with Diabetes

 1 in every 10 adults in Kansas has been diagnosed with the disease that can lead to stroke, blindness and kidney failure.

 Imagine a gathering with 10 of your friends and family members.
 Now imagine that at least one of you has a disease that can lead to blindness…or amputation...or a stroke.
 The prospect is not at all far-fetched.

 About one in 10 Kansans has been diagnosed with diabetes, a chronic disease characterized by elevated blood sugar (blood glucose).
 High levels of blood glucose are a result of inadequate production of insulin or a resistance to the effects of insulin, a hormone produced by the pancreas.

-Johnson County K-State Research and Extension is offering Dining with Diabetes, a national cooperative extension program designed to boost the health and wellness of those with Type 2 diabetes or who are pre-diabetic, and help educate their family members, caregivers and others who support them.
+K-State Research and Extension is offering a national extension program designed to boost the health and wellness of Kansans with Type 2 diabetes and help educate their family members, caregivers and others who support them.

 “There’s so much at stake,” said Gayle Price, K-State Research and Extension family and consumer science specialist and coordinator of the program in Kansas.
 Diabetes increases the risk of stroke, heart disease, kidney disease, retinopathy that can lead to blindness and neuropathy that can lead to lower limb amputation.

 The vast majority of adults who are diagnosed with diabetes – 90 to 95 percent – have Type 2 diabetes which occurs when cells in the body become resistant to the effects of insulin.
 Unlike Type 1, which occurs when the body cannot produce insulin and cannot be prevented, the onset of Type 2 can be prevented.